YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 The reason for choosing Chinese is that when I talk about 'things', I like to express myself in my work language (English).
 But when it comes to 'people', and this 'person' is himself, it is best to express it in a mother tongue.
 For the consistency of the look and feel of this site, I will attach an English translation (what you are looking at).
-Since I am ~~lazy~~ efficient, the English version of this article is the product of Google Translate with some refinements.

 This is a rather long text, take your time and enjoy.